Society finch: Comparison with zebra finches

-Bengali finches and zebra finches are members of the estrildiae family and are age-limited learners when it comes to song learning and the acoustic characteristics of their songs.
+Bengali finches and zebra finches are members of the estrildidae family and are age-limited learners when it comes to song learning and the acoustic characteristics of their songs.
 Both of these species have been widely used in song learning based animal behavior research and although they share many characteristics researchers have been able to determine stark differences between the two.

 Previous to research done in 1987, it was thought that song learning in Bengali finches was similar to zebra finches but there was no research to support this idea.
 Both species require learning from an adult during a sensitive juvenile phase in order to learn the species specific and sexually dimorphic songs.
 This tutor can be the father of the young or other adult males that are present around the juvenile.
 (Clayton 1987) aimed to directly compare the song learning ability of both of these species to determine if they have separate learning behaviors.
 Twenty clutches of Bengali finches were raised in four conditions varying the male that was available to learn from to determine how learning occurs and if Bengali finch juveniles are able to produce species specific songs when raised with tutors rather than their male parent.
-Young males in both species based their songs on the tutor male they interacted with within 35-70 days of age where normally raised males failed to reproduce song elements heard before or after this time.
+Young males in both species based their songs on the tutor male they interacted with within 35–70 days of age where normally raised males failed to reproduce song elements heard before or after this time.
 The outcome of the research showed that song learning in Bengali finches is very similar to learning in zebra finches.
 The contrast between the species found in this study was that unlike zebra finches, Bengali finches did not incorporate notes of the mother's call when they were raised without a present male.

 Many of the research study methods have included deafening Bengali finches and zebra finches to determine the rate of decline in calls as well as to understand how individuals deafened in the sensitive learning phase acquire the knowledge for producing species specific songs.
 For Bengali finches the degradation of songs following deafening is within one week where in zebra finches the degradation begins in four to six weeks post deafening.
 Long term direct comparisons of zebra finches and Bengali finches has not been broadly studied, however, a study done by (Watanabe & Sakaguchi 2010) revealed important information concerning auditory feedback and song maintenance.
 The results of the research showed deafening zebra finches resulted in a gradual and significant decrease in high frequency syllables compensated for with an increase in low frequency syllables which is consistent with results from deafening Bengali finches.
 The change took longer in zebra finches, but the adult songs in both species were shown to be similar following auditory deprivation indicating that the neural mechanisms involved may be present in both species.